Bexar County, Texas

 Bexar County (/bɛər/ BAIR or /ˈbeɪər/ BAY-ər; Béxar /es/) is a county in the U.S. state of Texas.
 It is in South Texas and its county seat is San Antonio.

-As of the 2020 census, the population was 2,009,324, making it the state's fourth-most populous county.
+As of the 2020 census, the population was 2,009,324, making it the state's fourth-most populous county and the 16th-most populous county in the nation.
 Bexar County is included in the San Antonio–New Braunfels, TX metropolitan statistical area.
-It is the 16th-most populous county in the nation and the fourth-most populated in Texas.
 Bexar County has a large Hispanic population with a significant growing African American population.
+African Americans make up 7.4% of Bexar County's population up from 6.9% in 2010 and still increasing.
 With a population that is 59.3% Hispanic as of 2020, it is Texas' most populous majority-Hispanic county and the third-largest such nationwide.

 History

 Bexar County was created on December 20, 1836, and encompassed almost the entire western portion of the Republic of Texas.
 This included the disputed areas of eastern New Mexico northward to Wyoming.
 After statehood, 128 counties were carved out of its area.

 The county was named for San Antonio de Béxar, one of the 23 Mexican municipalities (administrative divisions) of Texas at the time of its independence.
 San Antonio de Béxar—originally Villa de San Fernando de Béxar—was the first civil government established by the Spanish in the province of Texas.
 Specifically, the municipality was created in 1731 when 55 Canary Islanders settled near the system of missions that had been established around the source of the San Antonio River.
 The new settlement was named after the Presidio San Antonio de Béjar, the Spanish military outpost that protected the missions.
 The presidio, located at the San Pedro Springs, was founded in 1718 and named for Viceroy Balthasar Manuel de Zúñiga y Guzmán Sotomayor y Sarmiento, second son of the Duke of Béjar (a town in Spain).
 The modern city of San Antonio in the U.S. state of Texas also derived its name from San Antonio de Béjar.